rossumai/keras-multi-gpu/blog/docs/index.md

 The big message:

-Multi-GPU data-parallel training in Keras over TensorFlow is with some hacks possible at the moment, but not too efficient.
+Multi-GPU data-parallel training in Keras over TensorFlow is possible at the moment, but not too efficient.
 So we provide an in-depth analysis of the problem and existing solutions, and suggest what to do to make it more effcient.

 ## Introduction